LuisValgoi/react-query-playground/README.md

 Its main goal is to combine the `query` w/ `mutation` from `react-query` w/ additional of a `grid-system` from `@emotion`.

+# Getting Started

+- get your access token from: https://gorest.co.in.

+- set your env.variable.

+- yarn start.

 # Stack

 - `CRA Template`: for bootstrap.